Date: 23 May 2014. How to Access Galley

 cut out the opening with my jig saw.
 With a couple of hinges and a

-latch, I've got a cabinet.
+latch, I have a cabinet.

 It's not fancy, but it works.